 Bonnie was terribly hurt when her boyfriend Mark refused to loan her money, which he had and she needed and wanted.
 She took this to mean that he didn’t love or care about her.
 Adding to the problem, she never actually requested a loan, but presumed he should have offered anyway.
 The truth was that he was raised to have different beliefs about money and lending, and therefore disagreed with her expectations and her assumptions about how he should act.
 After she understood his background, and even though he was empathetic to her situation, she couldn’t forgive him unless he agreed with her about what he should have done.
 She was surprised when I questioned why his disagreement (which clearly had nothing to do with her) meant he neither understood nor loved her and why he couldn’t both love her and disagree.
 These were novel thoughts that hadn’t occurred to her.

-Taking self-affirming action can feel uncomfortable at first and create anxiety, guilt, and self-doubt.
-Plan to expect this – like soreness after using weak muscles – and know that it’s a sign that you’re doing the right thing.
+Taking self-affirming action implies self-responsibility.
+It can feel uncomfortable at first and create anxiety, guilt, and self-doubt.
+Plan to expect this— like soreness after using weak muscles— and know that it’s a sign that you’re doing the right thing.
 Give yourself credit for taking a risk.
-Throughout the day, you’re confronted with many opportunities to affirm yourself – to disregard or attune to your feelings, to judge or to honor them, to keep commitments and be responsible to yourself, and to act in accordance with your needs, values, and feelings.
-(Learn tips on self-nurturing.)
-Doing so builds self-esteem and your authentic true self.
-You’re developing a practice of self-love.
-(See my blog on self-love.)
+Throughout the day, you’re confronted with many opportunities to affirm yourself—to disregard or attune to your feelings, to judge or to honor them, to keep commitments and be responsible to yourself, and to act in accordance with your needs, values, and feelings to judge or to honor them, to keep commitments and be responsible to yourself, and to act in accordance with your needs, values, and feelings.

-After a while, such actions feel more natural and less anxiety-provoking, until one day, you find yourself spontaneously doing them – setting limits, asking for what you want, trying something new, expressing a minority opinion, giving yourself credit, and doing more enjoyable activities – even alone.
-You find you have less resentments and judgments and that relationships are easier.
+After a while, such actions feel more natural and less anxiety-provoking, until one day, you find yourself spontaneously doing them— setting limits, asking for what you want, trying something new, expressing a minority opinion, giving yourself credit, and doing more enjoyable activities— even alone.
+You find you have fewer resentments and judgments and that relationships are easier.
 You start to like and love yourself and enjoy the process of living.

 ©Darlene Lancer 2013